 Come to think of it, there were lots of times where we had to really reflect on our next move because there were crossroads everywhere.

-This week’s highlights: how we forged our career paths, how we started figuring out what we wanted to do for ourselves and how we supported each other to get to that next level.
+- how we started figuring out what we wanted to do for ourselves

 - Jocelyn didn’t love her MBA classes, and is officially an MBA dropout.

 - When I actually moved from Daphne (AL), Jocelyn and my dad went and rented a big van.
 This is how I knew that Jocelyn loved me, by the way, for sure.
 Even being apart, being stupid, and being immature, Jocelyn got in the truck with my dad and drove 13 hours to help me pack and move back home.

 - How to propose to a Jocelyn: “Basically, if we don’t get married now, I don’t know if we’ll ever have a chance to do it.” / “Are you free on the 3rd?”

 - Jocelyn’s engagement ring had her birthstone on it, instead of a diamond.

 If you enjoyed this week’s chapter, let us know in the comments or better yet, leave us an iTunes review.

 We will continue our story again next week!

 Here are the links to S&J’s Our Story podcast series

 - Our Story – Prologue: A Couple of Kids from Kentucky